anastasia-zhukova/Diverse_CDCR_datasets/README.md

 ```

-## Dataset summary metrics
+## Metrics for the dataset comparison

-The following values enable comparison of the CDCR datasets on dataset and topic levels.
+The following values enable comparison of the CDCR datasets on dataset, topic+subtopic, and language (optional) levels.

 | Field                                | Type     | Description                                                                                                                                                                               |
 | :---                                 | :----:   |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|